tstarrlab/PD-CoV-RBD_DMS/docs/index.md

 We performed deep mutational scans to measure the impact on APN binding of all single amino-acid mutations in the Porcine Delta-CoV RBD.
 We measured binding affinity (log10Ka) for the galline APN ortholog.
 For human and porcine APN, we measured the mean fluorescence intensity (MFI) of each variant at 1uM ligand.

-Here, we link to two interactive visualizations that enable exploration of the data from these deep mutational scans across SARS_CoV-2 variants.
+Here, we link to two interactive visualizations that enable exploration of the data from these deep mutational scans.

 ### Instructions